Ada-Developers-Academy/core-unit-2/api-3-database-models-read/read.md

 1. As a client, I want to send a request to get all existing books, so that I can see a list of books, with their `id`, `title`, and `description` of the book.
 1. As a client, I want to send a request to get one existing book, so that I can see the `id`, `title`, and `description` of the book.

-We will refactor the endpoints we designed in our previous lessons **Building and API - Part 1: Reading All Books and Endpoint and Read One Book Endpoint** to make use of the data in our postgres database.
+We will refactor the endpoint we designed in our previous lesson [01) Building and API - Read All Books Endpoint](../api-1-setup-read/read-all-books.md) to make use of the data in our postgres database.

 ## Branches